BuildingEnergyTools/tools-website/README.md

 - `lbnl` - branch to stage LBNL updates
 - `nrel` - branch to stage NREL updates

+** TODO: This needs to be updated, the deployment to these staging branches isn't working as expected.
+For now deploy to develop and the normal staging branch for testing **

 The staging branches should be the jumping off point for each user in the respective labs; however, ensure that the staging branch is up-to-date with develop before starting.
 This is easily done by creating a new pull request in GitHub and having the base branch be the national lab.
 Click on the links below to be directed to this for you:

 - [Update PNNL with Develop](https://github.com/BuildingEnergyTools/tools-website/compare/pnnl...develop)